-- Connect the wiring from the Controller to the ROOF sensor, the TANK Sensor and the INLET sensor. - 2.
+- Connect the wiring from the Controller to the ROOF sensor, the TANK sensor and the INLET sensor; - 2.
 Connect the mains wiring; - 3.
-Connect the wiring for the Hot water cylinder element.
+Connect the wiring from the Controller to the pump.

 The unit can also be installed with the wiring entering from behind the unit.
-For permanently wired units, see the separate sheet for instructions.